Fragiski/Distributed-Auction-System/README.md

 java Peer

 Upon logging in, each peer automatically initializes a dedicated directory named Peer_[username] in the execution directory to store local auction items and received files.

+Academic Context
+Developed as a group project, coursework for the "Computer Networking" course, Academic Year 2025-26.